We may receive compensation when you click on links to products from our partners.

 Recruiters

 A recruiter’s job is to find the best candidate for the job.
 Typically (unless they are on retainer), they do not get paid unless the company hires one of their candidates.
-Most recruiters will work with you to either help find a match between your skills and their job requisitions or in some cases convince a company to create a job based on your skills.
+Most recruiters will work with you to either help find a match between your skills and their job requirements or in some cases convince a company to create a job based on your skills.

-At the end of the day, they are being paid by the hiring company and there is a delicate balance between closing the deal and helping you maximize your compensation.
+At the end of the day, recruiters are being paid by the hiring company and there is a delicate balance between closing the deal and helping you maximize your compensation.
 There are a few rules of the road you should consider:

 - You should not have to pay a Recruiter to help you find a job.